ECE-492-SnakesAndAdders/python-interpreter/test/expressions.md

 * `/`

 Note that in CPython, floating-point numbers are returned from this operation.
-However, the C3 does not have floating-point hardware, so this operator implements integer division (making the desired results identical to the results for `//`).
+However, the C3 does not have floating-point hardware, so this operator implements integer division (making the desired results almost identical to the results for the `//` operator).

 | Input | Correct Output |
 | ----- | -------------- |